How Clipcroft Works

 Clipcroft runs in any modern browser that supports WebRTC: Chrome, Edge, Firefox, and Safari on iOS 15.4 or later.
 No app to install, no extension required.
 It works on Windows, macOS, Linux, iOS, Android, and Chrome OS.

-File transfers require both devices to be online at the same time.
-Text is stored in the browser's local storage, so it persists between sessions on the same device even after the tab is closed.
+All transfers require both devices to be online at the same time — a deliberate privacy choice.
+The only way to deliver to an offline device is to hold your content on a server until it reconnects; Clipcroft has no such drop-box.
+Text and files are stored locally in your browser, so they persist between sessions on the same device even after the tab is closed.

 Frequently asked questions